 The Duwamish tribe had a village located along the Black River for at least 1,400 years and perhaps for thousands of years and members of the tribe lived along the river.
 Members of area Native tribes who had long gathered resources from those wetland areas and who relied on salmon as a foundation of their diet and as an integral part of their spiritual beliefs, lost access to those resources on Lake Washington and along the Black River.
 The right to fish and gather plant materials had been retained in the treaties the tribes signed with the United States, but it became difficult to exercise those rights in the much reduced environment that resulted from the hydrological changes.

 There was also an emotional loss for the Duwamish.
 Tribal member Joseph Moses stated in an interview with David Buerge, "That was quite a day for the white people at least.
 The waters just went down, down, until our landing and canoes stood dry and there was no Black River at all.
 There were pools, of course, and the struggling fish trapped in them.
 People came from miles around, laughing and hollering and stuffing fish into gunny sacks" (Sato, 57).
-According to Morda C. Slauson, a historian in Renton, Henry Moses (1900-1969) "dragged his canoe out of the mud and said he never wanted to paddle it again" (Slauson, 5).
+Henry Moses (1900-1969) "dragged his canoe out of the mud and said he never wanted to paddle it again" (Slauson, 5).

 Like many large civil engineering projects in Seattle, the Lake Washington Ship Canal wrought enormous change to the landscape and to the lives of people who lived on the waterways affected by the project.
 It brought many benefits to the city, but exacted a large environmental and social price.